HellsJanitor/28-Alphas-Later/README.md

 There is no more Daring Adventurer or Better Barter.
 Traders will give a drink after every quest tier, which will increase bartering by 5% and trader level by one for each tier of quests completed.
 MAKE SURE YOU HAVE SPACE IN YOUR INVENTORY FOR IT!!

 There is a new perk, Survival Instinct.
 It's a "single-player" version of Charismatic Nature.
-5 levels, each level gains you an additional 5 health/stamina, 10% block damage, 5% entity damage, 3% XP, and carry capacity increases by 1.
+With 5 levels, each level gains you an additional 5 health/stamina, 10% block damage, 5% entity damage, 3% XP, and carry capacity increases by 1.

-Living off the Land now offers a discount to crops needed to make seeds, level 2 costs 4 crops per seed, level 3 costs 3 crops per seed.
+Living off the Land now offers a discount to crops needed to make seeds, level 2 costs 4 crops per seed, and level 3 costs 3 crops per seed.

 Cigars, and other clothing which gives perk updates have been removed.
 Instead, the looting and night vision goggles, and the bandanna, have a mod slot.
 There are 5 mods available, specifically for these items, and each mod increases the 5 different perks by one.
 The bartering bonus (from cigars originally), and the crafting speed and XP gain (from the nerdy glasses) have been removed.